dadav/hass-addon-addman/addman/DOCS.md

 this add-on.

 1. The configuration of the add-on itself
 (which you can also do with the second option).
+You usually change this configuration by clicking on the documentation tab.
-2. The configuration of the other add-ons.
+2. The configuration of the other add-ons, which reside (by default) in the `/config/addman.yaml` file.

 **Note**: _Remember to restart the add-on when the configuration is changed._

-AddMan add-on configuration:
+The AddMan add-on default configuration looks like this:

 ```yaml
 check_interval: 600